pingcap/docs-cn/sql-statements/sql-statement-load-data.md

 > - For versions from TiDB v4.0.0 to v6.6.0, TiDB commits all rows in one transaction by default.
 > - Starting from TiDB v7.0.0, the number of rows to be committed in a batch is controlled by the `WITH batch_size=<number>` parameter of the `LOAD DATA` statement, which defaults to 1000 rows per commit.
 > - After upgrading from TiDB v4.0.0 or earlier versions, `ERROR 8004 (HY000) at line 1: Transaction is too large, size: 100000058` might occur.
 The recommended way to resolve this error is to increase the [`txn-total-size-limit`](/tidb-configuration-file.md#txn-total-size-limit) value in your `tidb.toml` file.
 If you are unable to increase this limit, you can also restore the behavior before the upgrade by setting [`tidb_dml_batch_size`](/system-variables.md#tidb_dml_batch_size) to `20000`.
+> - No matter how many rows are committed in a transaction, `LOAD DATA` is not rolled back by the [`ROLLBACK`](/sql-statements/sql-statement-rollback.md) statement in an explicit transaction.
+> - The `LOAD DATA` statement is always executed in optimistic transaction mode, regardless of the TiDB transaction mode configuration.

 </CustomContent>